DrakirL/DrakirL.github.io/p10/attributes.md

 # Attributes
-Every creature has four different Attributes; Strength, Agility, Intelligence, and Charisma, expressed as a value between 0 and 10. <br>
+Every creature has four different Attributes; Strength, Agility, Will, and Intelligence, expressed as a value between 0 and 5. <br>
-To determine these values for your character, shuffle 8 cards (two 0s, three 1s, two 2s, & one 3) and divide into them into four pairs.
-Assign the total of each pile to a different Attribute. <br>
+When you create your character, assign each of the following values to a different Attribute: 4, 3, 2, 1 <br>
-(Alternatively, you may just divinde 10 points as you wish, up to 5 in a stat.
-Or use ancestries?) <br>
+(Alternatively, you may just divinde 10 points as you wish (or randomly?), up to 5 in a stat.
+Or use 4 "d6-1"?) <br>
 The value you have for an attribute determines the basis for your abilities.
 When comparing creatures' stats to each other, just remember that this system is meant to put "people" and "monstrous creatures" on the same standardized scale. <br>
 *Note: Your attributes will start off great, much better than any commoner, even at level 0.
 This is to let you act as a heroic adventurer, even at early levels.
 They will generally NOT increase.
-That kind of improvement over time, unleashing the full potential of your Attributes, is what Skill Points and Experience are for.*
+That kind of improvement over time is what Skill Points and Experience are for.*
 <br>
 0 | 1 | 2 | 3 | 4 | 5 | 6+
 :---: | :---: | :---: | :---: | :---: | :---: